-CNAs who are employed in Medicare/Medicaid certified facilities and licensed nursing homes need to have successfully completed a training course and undergo a competency evaluation.
+CNAs who are employed in Medicare/Medicaid certified facilities and licensed nursing homes need to have successfully completed a course and undergo a competency evaluation.
 General Nurse Aides outside of these facilities do not require placement on the registry but may request inclusion if they meet the standards.

 A CNAs status on the registry must be verified by employers before hiring.
 In Nebraska nurse aides can work for up to 120 days while in search of a state-licensed program.
-This grace period in non-renewable and all training and evaluation must be completed during it.
+This grace period is non-renewable and all required classes and evaluations must be completed during the 120 days.

 The Department of Health may consent for military-trained nurse assistants and foreign nurses to skip classes and evaluations.
 Foreign nurse aides must send a cover letter request along with all relevant documents and proof of classwork regarding abuse/neglect, as well as a clean record.
 The request will be reviewed, and the department will ascertain if the applicant must be evaluated prior to their placement on the registry.

 Other state requirements include:

 - Being 18 years of age or older

-- Having a high school diploma or GED equivalent (depends on the training provider)
+- Having a high school diploma or GED equivalent (depends on the program)

 - Proof of ability to communicate, write, and read in English

 - A clean criminal background – no arrest, assault, etc.